JSubelj/g910-gkey-macro-support/README.md

    wget https://github.com/JSubelj/g910-gkey-macro-support/archive/refs/heads/master.zip; unzip master.zip
    ```
  - move to driver directory: `cd g910-gkey-macro-support`
- - run the installer script: `chmod +x installer.sh; ./installer.sh`
+ - run the installer script: `chmod +x install; ./install`
- - This will install the module, set a command `g910-gkeys`, add a service file to `$HOME/.config/systemd/user/g910-gkeys.service` or similar, install a default configuration file in `$HOME/.config/g910-gkeys/config.json` if none exists, and finally enable and start this service.
+ - This will install the module, set a command `g910-gkeys`, add a service file to `/usr/lib/systemd/user/g910-gkeys.service` or similar, install a default configuration file in `$HOME/.config/g910-gkeys/config.json` if none exists, and finally enable and start this service.

-If you do not want to enable g910-gkeys automatically, use the `-n` switch: `./installer.sh -n`.
+If you do not want to enable g910-gkeys automatically, use the `-n` switch: `./install -n`.
 If you want to enable it later you can use: `systemctl --user enable --now g910-gkeys.service`.
 To just start the service till next reboot use: `systemctl --user start g910-gkeys`

 ## Update
 ### <= v0.3.0
 If you use the installer your old config will be moved to the new location automatically.
-On manual installations you need to move your old config file to the new location and set the permissions to your username.
+On pip and manual installations you need to move your old config file to the new location and set the permissions to your username.
 ```
 sudo mv /etc/g910-gkeys/config.json "$HOME"/.config/g910-gkeys/config.json
 sudo chown "$USER":"$USER" "$HOME"/.config/g910-gkeys/config.json